Jigger & JoyFood & Party Recipes← All Recipes

 Vegetable Samosas

-Crispy triangular pastries stuffed with spiced potatoes and peas - India's most famous street snack.
+Crispy triangular pastries stuffed with spiced potatoes and peas — India's most recognised street snack, with roots in medieval Central Asia that trace back over a thousand years and a journey spanning the Silk Road.

 pastryMediumIndian